jdOchoa2/Geodesics-in-SageMath/README.md

 # Geodesics-in-SageMath
-Jupyter Notebooks with the work done for the Research Seedbed as introduction to General Relativity (2021).
+Jupyter Notebooks with the work done for the Research Group as introduction to General Relativity (2021).